 Fluoxetine (Prozac®) is dosed at 20 mg in the morning and can be increased up to 80 mg a day.
 Each titration must occur after a few weeks on the medication.
 It is not indicated for those less than eight years old.
 Fluoxetine has a long half-life and is less likely to lead to withdrawal symptoms if abruptly discontinued.
-A weekly formulation is available that is dosed 90 mg once a week (Stahl, 2014).
+A weekly formulation that is dosed at 90 mg once a week is available (Stahl, 2014).

 Sertraline (Zoloft®) is started at 25-50 mg orally every day, and the dose can be increased gradually to a maximum of 200 mg per day.
-It is not indicated for those less than six-years-old.
-Zoloft® is a common first-line drug for depression and is associated with few side effects.
-Common side effects include dizziness, fatigue, headache, insomnia, somnolence, diarrhea, nausea, tremor and diaphoresis.
-It may interact with warfarin, cimetidine, digoxin and diazepam.
-It is indicated for major depressive disorder, premenstrual dysphoric disorder, panic disorder, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD) and social anxiety disorder (Stahl, 2014).
+It is not indicated for those less than six years old.
+Zoloft® is a standard first-line drug for depression and is associated with few side effects.
+Common side effects include dizziness, fatigue, headache, insomnia, somnolence, diarrhea, nausea, tremor, and diaphoresis.
+It may interact with warfarin, cimetidine, digoxin, and diazepam.
+It is indicated for major depressive disorder, premenstrual dysphoric disorder, panic disorder, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), and social anxiety disorder (Stahl, 2014).

 Paroxetine is indicated for major depressive disorder, panic disorder, OCD, social anxiety disorder, generalized anxiety disorder, PTSD, and premenstrual dysphoric disorder.
-Side effects include somnolence, insomnia, dizziness, headache, nausea, xerostomia, constipation, diarrhea, weakness, tremor and diaphoresis.
-Sexual dysfunction is most problematic with paroxetine among the SSRIs (Williams & Nieuwsma, 2020, Stahl, 2014)
+Side effects include somnolence, insomnia, dizziness, headache, nausea, xerostomia, constipation, diarrhea, weakness, tremors, and diaphoresis.
+Sexual dysfunction is most problematic with paroxetine among SSRIs (Williams & Nieuwsma, 2020; Stahl, 2014)

 Serotonin Norepinephrine Reuptake Inhibitors: Combining the “high alert” system arousal effects of increased norepinephrine with the positive mood benefits of serotonin may be a good combination for some clients struggling with depression.
 The serotonin-norepinephrine reuptake inhibitors (SNRIs) also tend to have a weak uptake effect.
 The safety and tolerability of the SNRIs are similar to the SSRIs, although monitoring is warranted for an uncommon sustained rise in blood pressure (Stahl, 2014).